‘Breathing a sigh of relief’: People with asthma now eligible for COVID-19 vaccine

 “Rightfully so patients are very worried because of this inflammation in their lungs so they’re saying you know, ‘Why am I not at the top of the list,” explained Brigham & Women’s Hospital Allergist Dr. Lakiea Wright.

-Baker showed he heard the outcry at a press conference later where he expanded the list to include moderate to severe asthma.
+Baker showed he heard the outcry when he expanded the list to include moderate to severe asthma.

 “Massachusetts has also identified moderate to severe asthmas as an eligible medical condition because of the disproportionate impact it has on communities of color,” Secretary of Health and Human Services MaryLou Sudders said.